Cold Front Timeline: When South Florida Can Expect Colder Temperatures This Weekend

 We are now ten days into what is known as “Meteorological Spring” and experiencing the warmest stretch of weather since October - but a fairly impressive cold front will push through on Saturday and bring some chilly weather Sunday morning and gorgeous weather Sunday afternoon.

 The cold front looks to push through late Saturday afternoon into the evening.
 This will allow temps to really pop on Saturday and actually keep most of the day dry.
-Rain chances will pick up after 3 p.m., but more likely closer to 6 p.m.
+Rain chances will pick up after 3 p.m.

 While the west coast of Florida could see some stronger storms, by the time the front gets here, we expect scattered showers and only a few isolated storms.